 How Did Skinny Coffee Club Start?

 There’s very little information available about the company behind Skinny Coffee Club.
 It appears to be a company from the United Kingdom, as that is where all of the physical locations selling the product are.
-However, there is no company address listed on the official website’s “about us” or “contact” pages.
+The company address is:

 According to the official website, the product is sold by more than 145 companies from around the globe.
 They say that the product contains only high-quality ingredients with no “hidden toxic chemicals.”